 Despite being dangerously close to being spelled ‘vomit’, Vimto is a much-loved Manchester-born soft drink that has taken on a new life as a flavouring.

-As well as buying Vimto cordial, still Vimto and fizzy Vimto in a can, you can now buy Vimto bon bons, Vimto lolly ices and even a cheeky Vimto cocktail when you’re out partying (which doesn’t actually contain Vimto).
+As well as buying Vimto cordial, still Vimto and fizzy Vimto in a can, you can now buy Vimto bon bons, Vimto lolly ices and even a cheeky Vimto cocktail (which doesn’t actually contain Vimto).

-Beaten by years of Manchester wind and rain, the monument was restored in 2011 and is now looking as vibrant as ever.
+Beaten by years of Manchester’s wind and rain, the monument was restored in 2011 and is now looking as vibrant as ever.

 It’s a convenient way to pass the time between trains, as it’s just a stone’s throw from Piccadilly Station.

 The monument sits on a lawn in Manchester University’s science campus, among other interesting sculptures.
 Don’t miss the nearby statue of Archimedes representing his famous theory of displacement eureka moment.

 If you don’t get to see the Vimto monument, at least make sure you sample this famous purple tipple during your stay in Manchester.